+Every business has core and non-essential roles.
 For example, an insurance company needs actuaries and risk assessors.
 Insurance companies also need customer service teams and salespeople.
 All of these are essential to the operation of the business.
 Outsourcing any of these functions means one company is entrusting a core part of what makes them successful to another company, which is always risky.

 However, an insurance company also needs reception staff, janitors, and other non-essential teams.
 Do they need to hire these in-house, or can they outsource?
 Since the late 80s, the argument has been to outsource that sort of work.
-In many ways, for many large corporates and small and medium companies, software development work sits between a “core” – essential function – and non-core, and therefore something that is outsourced – or some of the work outsource and the rest managed in-house.
-Software and IT is essential for the operation of many companies.

 - Gross salary